Security and authentication

 API tokens are managed in the Admin Center interface at Apps and integrations > APIs > Zendesk API.
 The page lets you view, add, or delete tokens.
 More than one token can be active at the same time.
 Deleting a token deactivates it permanently.

 Basic authentication is used for API tokens.
-As described in Basic authentication above, the credentials must be sent with the request in an Authorization header.
+The credentials must be sent with the request in an Authorization header.

 Use the following format for the credentials: